Last Updated on

 - Some benign moles can change to malignant melanoma.
 Melanoma is a fast-growing black spot.

-- If it occurs freshly or is already a pre-existing one that turns red and feels itchy or bleeds.
+- If a mole, whether it is new or is already a pre-existing one, turns red and feels itchy or bleeds.

 - Melanoma can be treated at an early stage where the malignancy is restricted to just the skin’s surface.